Stem Cells & Neurogenesis

 Soares M.A.F., Castro D.S.,

 Chromatin immunoprecipitation from mouse embryonic tissue or adherent cells in culture, followed by next-generation sequencing.
 Methods in Molecular Biology1689:53-63, 2018.
-[Book Series: Chapter]
+[Book Series: Book Chapter] [CI: 2]

 Yang S., Toledo E.M., Rosmaninho P., Peng C., Uhlén P., Castro D.S., Arenas E.,